2007 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Rare 2007 Quarter Error List

-While millions of 2007 quarters entered circulation, certain minting anomalies transformed ordinary coins into valuable numismatic specimens.
-These production irregularities, ranging from die deterioration to mechanical mishaps during striking, created distinctive varieties that attract both casual hobbyists and dedicated numismatists.
+While billions of 2007 quarters entered circulation, certain minting anomalies transformed ordinary coins into valuable numismatic specimens.
+These production irregularities — ranging from die breaks to wrong-planchet errors — created distinctive varieties that attract both casual hobbyists and serious collectors.

-Below, we examine three notable error types from the 2007 series that have achieved significant auction prices and continue to generate interest in the collecting community.
+Below, we examine six notable error types from the 2007 series that have achieved significant auction prices and continue to generate market interest.

-Collectors should examine the saddle and surrounding areas under magnification to detect the characteristic doubling that distinguishes these varieties from standard strikes.
+Collectors should examine the saddle and surrounding areas under magnification (10x loupe) to detect the characteristic doubling that distinguishes these varieties from standard strikes.

 2007-P Wyoming DDR FS-801 Quarter Price/Grade Chart